sujit-sahu/home/content/home/featured.md

 # This file represents a page section.
 headless: true

-# Order that this section appears on the page.
-# weight: 80

 title: Textbook publication
 subtitle: 'Bayesian modeling of spatio-temporal data with R'